 For my chocolate-loving friends, these Chocolate Fudge Brownies are for you.
 They’re totally chocolatey, they’re packed with chocolate chips, and they’re topped with a thick chocolate glaze!
+Watch the video showing you how to make these brownies, then scroll to the bottom of this post and print out the recipe so you can make them at home.

 This recipe comes from the Joy the Baker cookbook.
 It’s a pretty great baking cookbook indeed.
 If you scroll down the post a bit, you’ll find my review of the cookbook and a little more information about it.